elotroalex/chiens/_texts/translation.md

 - {:.sp} Récitant

-- {:.pr} We arrive at the moment when the Empress decrees in the caves of empire the uselessness of reparations, and tattooes her thighs with a shower of daturas, where a flaming spear rattles.
+- {:.pr} We arrive at the moment when the Empress decrees in the caves of empire the uselessness of reparations, and tattoos her thighs with a shower of daturas, where a flaming spear rattles.

 - {:.sp} Toussaint *(to the crowd.)*